SigNoz/signoz/frontend/src/container/OnboardingContainer/Modules/APM/Rust/md-docs/MacOsARM64/QuickStart/rust-macosarm64-quickStart-instrumentApplication.md

 |-- .env
 ```

-In your environement file, paste the below variables which will be used in the next steps.
+In your environment file, paste the below variables which will be used in the next steps.

 ```rust
 PORT=3000 // If it is a web app pass port or else you can ignore this variable